Tuesday, December 25, 2018

 Dawn.

-Care, joy and compassion radiate through.
+Care, joy, and compassion radiate through.

-She wants her ladies to be happy.
+She wants her clients to be happy.

 There is nothing she won't do.